Interactions and migration rescuing ecological diversity: The model

 We will restrict the choice of $\mu$ and $\sigma$ to values for which an isolated Lotka-Volterra community only displays a single uninvadable equilibrium (the single equilibrium phase studied in Ref. \cite{bunin2016}).
 Without spatial heterogeneity the transition point is not modified by the introduction of a spatial structure \cite{olmeda2023}, and spatial heterogeneity decreases the effective complexity of the interaction network \cite{gravel2016}, favoring the single equilibrium phase.
 Therefore we also expect the metacommunity to be in the single equilibrium phase for all the allowed values of $\mu$ and $\sigma$.
-The effect of migration between patches in the strong heterogeneity regime was studied in \cite{Roy2020,pearce2020} in the absence of demographic noise.
+The effect of migration between patches in the strong heterogeneity regime with non symmetric interactions, in which a single community with fixed immigration exhibits chaotic dynamics, \cite{bunin2017, biroli2018, altieri2021, hu2022, galla2018} was studied in \cite{Roy2020,pearce2020} in the absence of demographic noise.
 It leads to complex dynamical behavior with long-lived persistent fluctuations.
-Combining multiple equilibria, demographic noise, and spatial migration is a challenge left for future studies.
+Combining strong heterogeneity, demographic noise, and spatial migration is a challenge left for future studies.

 In the model defined by Eq.(\ref{eq:LV}) individuals can migrate on the patches network through diffusion, with a constant diffusion coefficient $D/c$, where $c$ is the connectivity (or number of connections per site) of the network.
 We assume the network to be translationally invariant, therefore each site has the same connectivity.
 Migration is possible and equiprobable from patch $u$ to any of its $c$ nearest neighbors $v\in \partial u$.